ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-use-case-1.md

 # Use case 1
 {: #fss-use-case-1}

-The IBM Cloud for VMware Regulated Workloads delivers a virtualized platform that is suited for users in a highly regulated industry, who require a platform that is designed to support compliance to industry security standards or governmental regulations.
+IBM Cloud for VMware® Regulated Workloads delivers a virtualized platform that is suited for users in a highly regulated industry that require a platform that is designed to support compliance to industry security standards or governmental regulations.

-Typical hyper-converged virtual infrastructure designs include management, edge services, and compute, all on the same cluster.
+Typical hyper-converged virtual infrastructure designs include management, edge services, and compute all on the same cluster.
 This approach might blur the lines between the virtualization administrator, typically responsible for the compute and storage infrastructure, the network administrator, and the security administrator.

 The IBM Cloud for VMware Regulated Workloads architecture restores the strict separation of duties that are usually enforced in an on-premises environment.

-HyTrust CloudControl (HTCC) is specified in the design to ensure that all activities taken, or attempted, by an administrator or user are fully logged and auditable.
+HyTrust CloudControl (HTCC) is specified in the design to ensure that all activities taken, or attempted, by an administrator or other privileged user are fully logged and auditable.
 HTCC also improves the capability to control account privileges through fine grained role-based access control (RBAC).

 The IBM Cloud for VMware Regulated Workloads architecture spreads the delivery of necessary services across purpose-built regions.